 2. Balances skin’s pH

-There is this thing called acid mantle of our skin.
-Also, called as the pH level, it is a protective layer on our skin.
+There is this thing called the acid mantle of our skin.
+Also, called the pH level, it is a protective layer on our skin.
 Disrupting it by using harsh products/cleansers can lead to dull and damaged skin.
 So if you are using a high pH Cleanser, it is ideal to use a pH balancing toner.
-Most modern hydrating toner are pH balanced as well.
+Most modern hydrating toners are pH balanced as well.
 Some popular toners with an ideal pH balance of 5.5 are the Thayer’s Witch Hazel Rose Petal Toner and Etude House Soojung pH 5.5 Relief Toner.

 3. Preps Skin for Better Absorption

 Just like how a damp sponge absorbs better, so is our skin.
-Have you ever felt your skin dry even after applying your moisturizer.
+Have you ever felt your skin dry even after applying your moisturizer?
 That’s because your skin lacks hydration (water content).
 Applying your moisturizer on damp skin will help your moisturizer (or the next product your applying) to lock in moisture into the skin, thereby plumping your skin.
-Klairs Supple Preparation Toner is a best example of a hydrating toner.
+Klairs Supple Preparation Toner is the best example of a hydrating toner.
 This is also the type of toner that is used in the popular 7 Skin Method of Korean Skin Care Routine, wherein you layer your toner 7 times with few seconds time interval.
 (Don’t ever use other toners like the Astringent or Exfoliating one for the 7 Skin Method.
 That might be drying and harmful too).

 5. Shrink Enlarged Pores

-There is this debate about the myth on opening and closing of pores.
+There is this debate about the myth of opening and closing of pores.
 As for me, I’ve noticed the pores on my inner cheeks appear smoothened when I use certain products.
 So I do believe in the pore shrinking concept.
 And toners (and clay masks) are the ones that give me a pore shrinking effect along with a tightening effect.
 Enlarged pores are usually either genetic or due to accumulation of impurities & oils.
 Typically exfoliating toner with salicylic acid like the Cosrx BHA Blackhead Power Liquid are the best ones to go deep into your pores and clean all the gunk out of it, thereby shrinking your enlarged pores.
 Those alcohol based astringent toners also give you a temporary pore shrinking & tightening effect.